alfredgu001324/MapBEVPrediction/README.md

 - AWS Bucket Name: **s3://mapbevprediction**
 - Region: us-east-2

-I will try to transfer them to Hugging Face in the future.
-AWS is a bit expensive.
+As promised, I also uploaded the dataset to [Hugging Face](https://huggingface.co/datasets/alfredgu001324/MapBEVPrediction/tree/main) which should be easier to download.

 Dataset Structure is as follows:
 ```